High School Sophomores & Juniors

 High School Juniors

-Freshman applicants for Fall 2022 admission are not required to submit an ACT or SAT test score.
+Freshman applicants through fall 2025 are not required to submit an ACT or SAT test score.
 This policy change was made to ensure every student has the opportunity to submit a complete application.

 High School Senior

 The application to the University of Minnesota Twin Cities only requires three items: an application, $55 application fee and self-reported academic record; no letters of recommendation or essays required!
 Students can begin applying the August before their senior year of high school.

 The U of M has three application deadlines.
 Students who submit a completed application by one of the three deadlines will receive an admissions decision by a specific date:

 November 1: Early Action I Deadline will receive an admission decision no later than January 31